asinck/tegilbor/README.md

 Upcoming enhancements:
 * Allow the user to save something without a timestamp on the file.
+* Warn the user if they try to exit the program without saving the file.
 * Automatically generated quickdefs.

 Notes: